Chapter 2 : 1. The Unmanned Lighthouse

 A thunder cracked near above, startling Hermione.

 She remembered a door cracking open.
 Red flashed in front of Hermione’s eyes as she had clutched Ginny’s arm.
 Ron had shoved the both of them away, standing in front of the dining room doorway, his wand raised ready as the first sounds of attack hit Harry.
-“Run,” he told them.
+“Run,” Ron had screamed at them.
 “We’ll hold them off.
 Just go, get help.”

 There hadn’t been enough time.

 But here, now, she had all the time.
 It couldn’t be by chance that she had been thrust into the world at this time, on this night.
-In some subconscious level, she must have known what needed to be done to save them all.
+In some subconscious level, she must have known what needed to be done to save them all, right?

 “Hmm,” she hummed, before seeing Sirius staring at her expectantly.
 “We need safety,” she told him.
 “Somewhere where they won’t find us.”